Before & After: Farmhouse Style Ranch Expansion

 Finally!
 Mom & Dad get their own bathroom! ☺️

-Want to see the full Before & After video walk through of this project?
+Want to see a video house tour of this finished project?
 Check it out BELOW!👇